 Strong Canadian franchises, good acquisition strategy, solid asset base and a large geographical footprint are Cogeco Communications’ key competitive advantages.
 A growing cash flow should help Cogeco Communication maintain its streak of annual dividend hikes in the future.

 Cogeco Communications operates in a highly competitive industry which is prone to disruption from new technologies.
-Bell Canada Enterprises TSE:BCE is Cogeco Communications’ largest competitor offering a full range of voice, Internet and video services to residential and business customers in the provinces of Quebec and Ontario, while Telus TSE:T competes in parts of Quebec.
+BCE TSE:BCE is Cogeco Communications’ largest competitor offering a full range of voice, Internet and video services to residential and business customers in the provinces of Quebec and Ontario, while Telus TSE:T competes in parts of Quebec.
 Both of these integrated telecom players are in the process of deploying IP television services which will compete with the services offered by Cogeco Connexion.
 Shaw Communications’ Shaw Direct TSE:SJR.B, competes for video customers throughout Cogeco’s Canadian footprint.

 Bell, Shaw, Telus, Rogers and Videotron are also promoting their wireless technology within Cogeco’s network footprint.
 In the US, the company faces intense competition from the likes of AT&T NYSE:T, Verizon and Frontier Communications, Comcast etc.

 As one of the leading communications company, Cogeco should benefit from increasing demand for data and communication services.
 Though increasing competition is an ever-present risk, given its large footprint, competitive products and services, increased investment in futuristic Wi-fi and TV features, Cogeco is clearly ready for the future.